Oliver Shaul Scholarship - TAFE NSW

 Can I apply if I finish my course in June 2019?

 Yes.
-Applicants must be in their final year of study, and this can include mid-year and end of year completions throughout 2019.
+Students who are in their final year of study in 2019 are encouraged to apply, this can include mid-year and end of year completions throughout 2019.

 What type of study/training or work placement can I undertake?